Yersinia88/hangman_game/README.md

 # hangman_game
-It is an in process hangman game, with OOP, CF, regex, input validation.
+It is an in progress hangman game, with OOP, CF, regex, input validation.